drivet/website/content/blog/miscellanea/blade-runner-2049.md

 Was there really no way to make an older Rachel work?
-Here's a scene I've been toying with: Deckard is tied to a chair as before, but this time Wallace beings out an *aged* Rachel, played by a *real* Sean Young, and offers to implant memories of a full and happy life together if he just cooperates.
+Here's a scene I've been toying with: Deckard is tied to a chair as before, but this time Wallace brings out an *aged* Rachel, played by a *real* Sean Young, and offers to implant memories of a full and happy life together if he just cooperates.
 And Deckard is sorely *tempted*.